TROUBLESHOOTING & SAFETY

-As a homeowner, it is likely that one of your major concerns will be absolute safety of your residence & that of every occupant in it.
+As a homeowner, it is likely that one of your major concerns will be absolute safety of your residence.
 This is a good reason why you must at all times have your home electrical projects inspected and appraised by only a licensed, bonded, & insured Kaneohe electrician from Windward Side Electric at least on regular basis and even again after any project remodeling service.

 As a prospective home buyer – you would also like to be fully aware of what could be wrong with the new home electrical condition.
 This means you would like to know if there is any form of defects or safety risks present in the apartment.
 Some of those areas that would be of optimum concern in such scenario would be those of general wiring, grounding, and part leakages, among others.
 Here at Windward Side Electric – our expert Kaneohe electricians will help provide you with an extensive Electrical Safety Inspection course of action and also fix issues where needed – so that you can buy your new home and move in – with peace of mind.

-Home Insurance – At any given time that you choose to insure your property/home, most especially if it is the first time or when you are moving from one provider to another insurance provider, the insuring firm will desire to know precise info concerning your home’s electrical system & wiring condition.
-And then of most specific concern, would be info relating to general wiring, & if your electrical panel includes fuses or circuit breakers, etc. At such scene, Windward Side Electric will be your best point of call to help you get the right details you require.
+Home Insurance – At any given time that you choose to insure your property/home, most especially if it is the first time or when you are moving from one provider to another insurance provider, the insuring firm will want to know details concerning your home’s electrical system & wiring condition.
+They would also require details relating to general wiring, & if your electrical panel includes fuses or circuit breakers, etc. At such scene, Windward Side Electric will be your best point of call to help you get the right information you require.

-As Kaneohe experienced electricians – we put together many years of experience with current day technologies to deliver real world solutions that will help minimize electrical risks & improve workplace efficiencies.
-As the best, we are preferred Kaneohe electrical experts in the industry offering specialized safety solutions to all our clients in the city.
+As Kaneohe experienced electricians – we put together many years of experience that will help minimize electrical risks & improve workplace efficiencies.

-Our electrical safety services and solution in Hawaii is one of the most comprehensive in the industry.
-Our quick, methodical and result proven approach to electrical safety needs has made us one of the leading & most reliable names in Kaneohe electrical safety for home or office needs.
-Because we are trained safety experts, we make sure every project is carried out with highest quality whether it has to do with repair or replacement/installation.
-This means we never compromise, and we won’t cut corners, as we value & put safety first!
+Our electrical safety services company in Hawaii is one of the most comprehensive in the industry.
+Our quick, methodical approach to electrical safety needs has made us one of the leading & most reliable names in Kaneohe electrical safety, for home or office needs.
+We make sure every project is carried out with highest quality whether it has to do with repair or replacement/installation.
+This means we never compromise, and we won’t cut corners, as we always put safety first.

-The main reason for carrying out an electrical safety inspection for your homes or offices in Kaneohe, Hawaii is to detect potentially hazardous electrical conditions & quickly offer corrective measures to keep things in ‘safe’ situations.
+The main reason for carrying out an electrical safety inspection for your homes or offices in Kaneohe, Hawaii is to detect potentially hazardous electrical conditions & quickly offer corrective measures to keep everything safe.

-Windward Side Electric will help you save so much time as we develop the best electrical safety programs and plans for you.
-With a wide ranging background in electrical safety – we will recommend and implement detailed course of actions specific to your facility.
+Windward Side Electric will help you save time as we develop the best electrical safety programs and plans for you.
+With a wide ranging background in electrical safety – we will recommend and implement detailed plans specific to your facility.

-Note that getting your electrical safety needs in good check will help to save lives, avoid electric shocks and injuries, and assuredly avert damage to equipment, appliances, plants, and buildings.
+Note that getting your electrical safety needs in good order can literally help to save lives, avoid fires, electric shocks and injuries, and also avoid damage to equipment, appliances, plants, and buildings.

-Bear in mind that only a “Qualified Electrician in Kaneohe” is permitted to work on electrical parts and this is because such technician has received requisite training on the job and has required skills & knowledge in the operation of electrical repairs and installations and will be in the best position to take care of hazards that may occur.
+Bear in mind that only a “Qualified Electrician in Kaneohe” is permitted to work on many electrical projects because they require skills & knowledge that help them to avoid potential hazards that may occur.

 Real Estate Electrical Inspection Reports & Repairs

-At one point in my life, I had an active real estate license in the state of Hawaii so when it comes to performing an inspection on a home or building’s electrical system during your due diligence period, I know exactly what to look for.
-I can immediately identify all current NEC violations and more importantly, I can identify when something in the electrical system is simply not correct or when something is beyond its useful life and needs to be replaced.
+We have worked with many home buyers and sellers in the state of Hawaii so when it comes to performing an inspection on a home or building’s electrical system during your due diligence period, we know exactly what to look for.
+We can immediately identify all current NEC violations and more importantly, we can identify when something in the electrical system is simply not correct or when something is beyond its useful life and needs to be replaced.
 You only have one chance for an inspection on a property and once that time has passed, you assume the property as is and miss out on the opportunity for the seller to cover those costs.
 There are exceptions to this, but in general, once the due diligence period has passed, it is over.
 Most home inspectors have a simple and basic understanding of electrical systems.
-If your home inspector has any doubts about the property’s electrical system or if you’d like a licensed electrician to inspect a property you have in escrow, call me and I’ll be there to help you out.
+If your home inspector has any doubts about the property’s electrical system or if you’d like a licensed electrician to inspect a property you have in escrow, call us and we’ll be there to help you out.